-Figure 1 Network representations.
-1.a Molecular networks form a functional base layer for a number of higher-order biological networks, including networks of organelles (e.g. vesicular transport), cellular networks (e.g. neural), and population scale networks (e.g. disease transmission).
-1.b Abstract network representations can be built through a progressive layering of information and logic, according to the network under study.
-For instance, the addition of directional information to a network may particularly important when representing a gene regulatory network.
-1.c Matrices are useful for representing certain network variables, like the pattern of connection and connection weights.
+Figure 1 [**AU: It is the author's responsibility to obtain permissions for figures being adapted or reprinted from previous publications.
+Please obtain permissions as necessary and add permissions verbiage to figure captions where applicable.**] [**ED: All permissions have been obtained and permission verbiage is included in figure captions as applicable.**]Network representations. (a) Molecular networks form a functional base layer for several higher-order biological networks, including networks of organelles (e.g., vesicular transport), cellular networks (e.g., neural), and population-scale networks (e.g., disease transmission). (b) Abstract network representations can be built through a progressive layering of information and logic, according to the network under study.
+For instance, the addition of directional information to a network may be particularly important when representing a gene regulatory network. (c) Matrices are useful for representing certain network variables, like the pattern of connections and connection weights.

 Figure 2 Glycolysis and the citric acid cycle.
 Despite the complexity of the complete human metabolic network, the core subgraphs of glycolysis and the citric acid cycle can be appreciated in their global context through selective focus.
-The network structure of glycolysis is linear while that of the citric acid cycle is cyclical.
+The network structure of glycolysis is linear, while that of the citric acid cycle is cyclical.
 The two subgraphs are deeply enmeshed within the other processes of metabolism.
+Adapted with permission from Reference 154.

-Figure 3 Pictorial glossary.
-Shown are a series of schematic representations of common network concepts and measures.
+Figure 3 Pictorial glossary of common network concepts and measures.
 Many of these metrics (such as degree, clustering coefficient, and betweenness centrality) are used as measures of node importance or influence.
 Node and edge metrics may be used by algorithms to elucidate higher-order topological features of networks (such as modules and diameter).
 Hierarchical structures have been used to organize many types of systems, including regulatory networks.

-Figure 4 Structural interaction networks.
-The molecular interaction network of the RNA polymerase II elongation complex in Saccharomyces cerevisiae can be represented structurally (4.a**) or may be represented as an abstract molecular interaction network (4.b***) The knowledge of molecular structure that is lost in translation to an abstract network representation, may be important for interpreting certain observed molecular network phenomena.
-4.c Three-dimensional protein structure data can be mapped onto protein interaction networks to construct structural interaction networks (SINs).
-SINs provide physical intuition and nuance for the interactions in a protein interaction network.
-For instance, a SIN can help distinguish interaction involving single or multiple interfaces.
-This can be helpful in identifying permanent and transient interactions in the network.
-High-resolution definitions of various interactions are helpful when prioritizing disease-associated variants, to gain mechanistic insights.
-For example, disease-associated non-synonymous variants can either create or destroy a binding interface of an individual protein.
+Figure 4 The molecular interaction network of the RNA (ribonucleic acid) polymerase II elongation complex in Saccharomyces cerevisiae can be represented structurally (a) or as an abstract molecular interaction network (b).
+The molecular structure information lost in an abstract network representation may be important for interpreting certain observed molecular network phenomena.
+Panel a adapted with permission from the Research Collaboratory for Structural Bioinformatics Protein Data Bank (identifier 1I6H), visualized with NGL Viewer.
+Panel b adapted with permission from STRING v10 protein–protein interaction database, showing experimentally determined interactions (76). (c) Three-dimensional protein structure data can be mapped onto protein–protein interaction networks (PPI) to construct structural interaction networks (SINs).
+SINs provide physical intuition and nuance for the interactions in a PPI.
+For instance, a SIN can help distinguish interactions involving single or multiple interfaces.
+This can be helpful for identifying permanent and transient interactions in the network.
+High-resolution definitions of various interactions are helpful when prioritizing disease-associated variants to gain mechanistic insights.
+For example, disease-associated nonsynonymous variants can either create or destroy a binding interface of an individual protein.
 This, in turn, will influence its interaction with other proteins in the network, which can drive disease progression.
 Furthermore, variants influencing core and surface of proteins will affect interactions in different ways.
-For example, for a given protein, mutations on its surface will mostly effect interactions involving a particular interface, whereas those in the core will disrupt all interactions equally.
+For example, for a given protein, mutations on its surface will mostly affect interactions involving a particular interface, whereas those in the core will disrupt all interactions equally.